top of page

 Therapeutic Approach

-I primarily offer person-centred counselling, while also drawing on cognitive behavioural therapy (CBT) where it may suit your needs.
+I primarily offer person-centred counselling, while also drawing on Internal Family Systems (IFS) therapy and cognitive behavioural therapy (CBT) where it may suit your needs.

 Person-centred counselling places you at the heart of our work together.
 Rather than telling you what I think is best, I will support you in discovering what feels right for you.
 I see you as the expert in your own life and will always listen with empathy, care, and without judgment.
-This creates a space where we can explore your emotions deeply and at your own pace.
-By reflecting back what I sense, we can begin to unpack your emotional experiences, helping you connect with your needs and move forward in a way that feels authentic, empowering, and true to you.
+By reflecting back the emotions I sense from you, we can unpack your emotional experiences to help you connect with your needs and move forward in a way that feels authentic, empowering, and true to you.

 CBT, on the other hand, takes a more structured approach, focusing on the connection between your thoughts, feelings, and behaviours.
-It involves working together to identify unhelpful patterns and introducing strategies to challenge and reshape them.
-CBT can feel more active and goal-oriented, with processes and tools that help you address specific challenges, whereas person-centred counselling may feel more open and exploratory.
+It involves working together to identify unhelpful patterns and introduce strategies to challenge and reshape them.
+CBT can feel quite structured and goal-oriented, with processes and tools that help you address specific challenges.

 I integrate these approaches thoughtfully, tailoring our work to you and your unique journey.
-Whether we explore at your pace or incorporate practical strategies, the goal is always to work in a way that feels right for you.
+Whether we openly explore or incorporate practical strategies, the goal is always to work in a way that feels right for you.

 Qualifications and Memberships